 I understand this concern all too well, since I am not a particularly visual person myself.
 However, there are some solutions.

 Even without being visual, a person can borrow visual elements from other parts of the world.
-If you close your eyes, you can probably see the Mona Lisa’s face in your mind, even if you aren’t visual.
+If you close your eyes, you can probably “see” the Mona Lisa’s face in your mind, even if you aren’t visual.

-If you can see the Mona Lisa’s face, then you can place the Mona Lisa at a station in a Memory Palace.
 But you don’t even necessarily have to “see” the painting in order to benefit from using it.
 The concept alone can carry great power.
 You can mix the concept of the Mona Lisa doing all kinds of strange things to help create associations without seeing them at all.

 In other words, the person forgets what happened five minutes ago, but not five years ago.

 My belief is that we fear losing things, and this creates anxiety.
 However, if we know where they are mentally, we have no fear and this makes material easier to memorize.
 It’s a subtle point, but I think an effective one.

 Next, I would place the Mona Lisa in the first station, or if I had already been using the Palace, the next station in line.
 In this case, I’ll use the guest bedroom.
 It has now become host to the Mona Lisa.

 The point is that the Mona Lisa, although visual in nature, doesn’t need to be seen in order to be useful.
 I also don’t need to see her writing E=MC2 on her knees.
 I just need to conceptually exaggerate the idea.

-The Magnetic Memory Rules
+How To Follow The Two Most Important Magnetic Memory Method Rules

 There are two rules that apply to the process of acquiring almost any new skill.